 The core URPP research agenda is organized around three overall topics, namely the (1) maintenance and stabilization of (2) quality of life and health (3) in adulthood, primarily in later adulthood and old age or with an age-comparative focus.
 In addition, research at the URPP is characterized by three specific methodological approaches: Due to our inherent interest in processes (overall stabilization, but also change at lower levels), we emphasize (1) longitudinal designs, including micro- and macro-time scales (e.g., ambulatory assessment, measurement burst designs, training studies, classical longitudinal studies), a (2) a focus on measurements also in real life (rather than purely laboratory-based studies), and (3) the explicit consideration of the context of human development, behavior, and experiences.

-The Four Research Areas
+The Five Research Areas

 This research area investigates cognitive, neurophysiological and neuroanatomical determinants of complex cognitive abilities or interventions to improve cognitive functioning.
 The area shares a strong methodological focus on the longitudinal covariance of behavioral and brain functioning over short-, medium-, and long-term time scales.